 French composer Isabelle Sabrié is the author of rhythm-space harmony.

-Initially soloist soprano, she was a laureate of the Placido Domingo Opera World Competition, among other international competitions, graduated in Opera from the Conservatoire National Supérieur de Musique et de Danse de Paris, in musicology from the Sorbonne-Paris IV, and was internationally invited to sing operas, oratorios or recitals.
-She interpreted soprano roles as Queen of the Night or Zerbinetta, until Médée, Marguerite of Faust in 2018 for the Festival Amazonas de Ópera.
-In memoriam Lili Boulanger, recorded with Emile Naoumoff and Olivier Charlier is played until today by world classic radios.
+Initially soloist soprano, she was a laureate of the Placido Domingo Opera World Competition, among other international competitions, Opera First Prize of the Conservatoire National Supérieur de Musique et de Danse de Paris, graduated in musicology from the Sorbonne-Paris IV, and was internationally invited to sing operas, oratorios or recitals.
+She interpreted soprano leading roles as Queen of the Night (Lyon) or Zerbinetta (Nice), until Médée, Marguerite of Faust in 2018 for the Festival Amazonas de Ópera.
+In memoriam Lili Boulanger, recorded with Emile Naoumoff and Olivier Charlier is still played by international classic radios.

 Her audiovisual composition Zon i Houé about slavery, animated by her singing voice in live the painting of the Beninese Julien Sinzogan, with the support of DICREAM-CNC, LAM-CNRS, PUCEMUSE studios in 2005.
-In Memoriam 26 décembre 2004, oratorio dedicated to the victims of the tsunami in Indonesia was presented in Paris in 2007.
+In Memoriam 26 décembre 2004, oratorio dedicated to the victims of the tsunami in Indonesia was presented in Paris in 2007 (conductor Xavier Ricour).

 French philosopher Edgar Morin, intellectual godfather of Rhythm-Space Harmony, cited her in Knowledge, ignorance, mystery for her researches about animal languages.
+Her articles about Biomimesis and rhythm-space harmony were published in Brazil and Spain.
 She is also the author of the anticipation novel L´arme d´amour (ed.
 Nicolas Philippe 2002) about neurosciences of non-violence, neuro-force and democracy.
 She was a singing Teacher at the Amazonas State University until 2013, Special Artistic Advisor for the Agência Amazonense de Desenvolvimento Cultural until 2020.
-In June of 2020 she became an artist-expert of the UN group “Harmony with Nature“, and dedicates herself to compositions, multidisciplinar criations Multipolart, conferences and articles about rhythm-space harmony and sciences.
+Since June of 2020 she has been invited to be an artist-expert of the UN group “Harmony with Nature“, and dedicates herself to composition, multidisciplinar criations Multipolart, conferences and articles about rhythm-space harmony and sciences.